Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-81xfQgrxQs8.md

 ### Transcript

-> crab boss will the crab boss drop crab themed armor nobody wants that oh no i don't know probably not it's my guess that's gross but maybe it does maybe drops like a part that you really need or something i don't know
+> crab boss will the crab boss drop crab themed armor nobody wants that oh no I don't know probably not it's my guess that's gross but maybe it does maybe drops like a part that you really need or something I don't know